Hisyeo/Hisyeo.github.io/docs/words/b/bëüdo.md

 slug: bëüdo
 title: BËÜDO
 sidebar_position: 572
+tags: [bëüdo, Verb, Koreic]
-hoverText: to learn (a learning) § Verb
+description: to learn (a learning) § Verb
 ---

 ### bëüdo&emsp;<span kind="abugida">ʋʇɽʄʌ</span>